FranciscoJBrito/crud-next-prisma/README.md

 ## Contributions

 Contributions are welcome!
-If you want to contribute to the project, follow these steps:
+If you want to contribute to the project, follow the [contribution guide](./CONTRIBUTING.md)

-Fork the repository.
-Create a branch for your contribution: git checkout -b feature/new-feature.
-Make your changes and commit: git commit -m "Add new functionality."
-Push your branch: git push origin feature/new-feature.
-Open a Pull Request on GitHub.

 ## License